 The pond offers an opportunity for peace and reflection, our memorial tree and pebbles encourage remembrance of loved ones and bereaved children find comfort in the fairy garden.
 The more formal end of the border with its soft, scented roses reflects the calmness and serenity of the hospice and medical staff, whilst the naturalistic wild flowers at the far end highlight the benefits of the immersive experience of being in, and part of nature.
 The meadow grasses have a magical ability to catch and reflect light and the thornless Golden honey locust tree, Gleditsia ‘Sunburst’ was chosen for its arching branches clothed in golden yellow, which are utterly enchanting when backlit by the sun.

-All elements of the border will be re-sited at the Solihull hospice after the event, so that patients and families can continue to enjoy them in the future.
+All elements of both the borders have now been re-sited at the Solihull hospice, so that patients and families can continue to enjoy them in the future.